Spin Doctor vs. Guardian Angel….What is an ethical approach to PR?

 Theorists such as Habermas believe ethical actions are credited through the access to platforms where two way communication can be facilitated.
 Audience feedback for a business is a powerful communication tool not only for ‘balancing power’ through access to equal discussion but also can define a business’ targeting strategy making the organisation more customer-centric.

-Today you can see PR practices that clearly make feedback to an organisation available to the publics, predominantly through digital media platforms.
-As mentioned, the feedback tools and techniques used in PR naturally benefit a business through other aspects as well as their ethical stance.
+Today you can see PR Services that clearly make feedback to an organisation available to the publics, predominantly through digital media platforms.
+As mentioned, the feedback tools and techniques used in Digital PR naturally benefit a business through other aspects as well as their ethical stance.
 PR is a business practice used to build relationships between an organisation and their publics.
 Yet for the relationship to have any longevity or effect, the publics must feel that the relationship is ‘mutually beneficial’ and a simple way to create this balance of power is through two-way communication.

-Throughout all social media channels, you can easily directly message an organisation with any feedback (good or bad) and there is increasing pressure on PR/ Social Media practitioners to answer these queries with understanding responses 24 hours a day – as is the nature of online communications.
+Throughout all social media channels, you can easily directly message an organisation with any feedback (good or bad) and there is increasing pressure on Social Media PR practitioners to answer these queries with understanding responses 24 hours a day – as is the nature of online communications.

 Transparency & Power Balance